Nate Mitchell’s Mountaintop raises $30M for player-vs.-player games

 A new GamesBeat event is around the corner!
 Learn more about what comes next.

-Mountaintop, the studio founded by Oculus VR cofounder Nate Mitchell, has raised $30 million in funding as it moves to the next stage of making its player-versus-player shooter game.
+Mountaintop, the studio that Oculus VR cofounder Nate Mitchell founded, has raised $30 million in funding as it moves to the next stage of making its player-vs.-player shooter game.

 That’s a big chunk of money, considering the San Francisco company raised $5.5 million just six months ago.
 Mountaintop isn’t talking about its game yet, but Mitchell said in an interview that the company’s mission is to bring players together through exciting and unforgettable new challenges.